 Case Library Senior Thesis Carrel Policy

 Senior thesis carrels are assigned study desks for students wishing to have their own space to pursue research, to study, and to store related materials.
-Senior thesis carrels are located on Level 2 of Case Library.
+Senior thesis carrels are located on Level 2 and Level 1 of Case Library.
 Each thesis carrel is equipped with a desk, shelf, lockable storage cabinet, electrical outlet, and a network port.
 Seniors writing honors theses or theses that will be considered for honors in the future by their department or program have priority in carrel assignment.
-Carrel assignments are for one semester.
-Success in securing a carrel in the fall semester does not guarantee the student a carrel in the spring semester.
+Carrel assignments are for a full year.

 Applying for a Carrel

 Thesis carrel assignment is by lottery.
 Any student writing a thesis may complete and submit Thesis Carrel Application to register for the lottery.
-On the second Monday of the semester a lottery drawing is held and carrels are assigned to senior honor thesis students.
+On the third Monday of the semester, a lottery drawing is held, and carrels are assigned to senior honors thesis students.
 If the number of carrels exceeds the number of applications from students writing an honors thesis or a potential honors thesis, the remaining carrels are assigned to seniors writing non-honors theses.

 Keys